Technical Writer

 The initial step involves creating a random image and using a noise predictor to predict the noise within that image.
 Subsequently, we subtract this estimated noise from the original image, and this process is iteratively repeated.
 After a few iterations, the outcome is an image that represents either a cat or a dog.

-However, this process is not an efficient process and to speed up the process Latent Diffusion Model is introduced.
+However, this process is not an efficient process, and to speed up the process Latent Diffusion Model is introduced.
 Stable Diffusion functions as a latent diffusion model.
 Rather than working within the high-dimensional image space, it initially compresses the image into a latent space.
 This latent space is 48 times smaller, leading to the advantage of processing significantly fewer numbers.
 This is the reason for its notably faster performance.
-Stable Diffusion uses a technique called as the Variational Autoencoder or VAE neural network.
-This VAE has two parts an encoder and a decoder.
-The encoder compresses the image into a lower dimensional image and decoder restores the image.
+Stable Diffusion uses a technique called the Variational Autoencoder or VAE neural network.
+This VAE has two parts: an encoder and a decoder.
+The encoder compresses the image into a lower-dimensional image, and the decoder restores the image.

-However, here we are talking about images now, the question is from where does the text to image comes?
+However, here we are talking about images now, the question is from where does the text-to-image come?

-In SDMs, a text prompt is passed to a tokenizer to convert the prompt to tokens or numbers.
-Tokens are numerical values representing the words and these are used by the computer to understand these words.
-Each of these tokens are then converted into a 768-value vector called embedding.
-Next, these embeddings are then processed by the text transformer.
-At the end the output from the transformers are fed to the Noise Predictor U-Net.
+In SDMs, a text prompt is passed to a tokenizer to convert it to tokens or numbers.
+Tokens are numerical values representing the words, and the computer uses them to understand them.
+Each of these tokens is then converted into a 768-value vector called embedding.
+Next, the text transformer processes these embeddings.
+In the end, the output from the transformers is fed to the Noise Predictor U-Net.

 Furthermore, this latent noise is subtracted from the latent image to generate the new latent image.
-These steps are iterated which can be adjusted by the sampling steps.
-Next, the decoder VAE converts the latent image to pixel space, generating the image aligning with the prompt.
+These steps are iterative, which can be adjusted by the sampling steps.
+Next, the decoder VAE converts the latent image to pixel space, generating the image aligned with the prompt.

 Overall, the latent diffusion model combines elements of probability, generative modeling, and diffusion processes to create a framework for generating complex and realistic data from a latent space.